-The pill is a tablet containing hormones, that when taken regularly, protects against pregnancy.
+The contraceptive pill is a tablet containing hormones, taken regularly by women, that protects against pregnancy.
 There are two types.
-The commoner combined pill, contains both oestrogen and progesterone, and is simply known as 'The Pill'.
-The other, mostly used when the combined pill cannot be taken, contains only progesterone and is called the progesterone-only or mini-pill.
-The mini-pill works mainly by thickening cervical mucus making it difficult for sperm to get into the womb.
+The combined pill (COC), contains both oestrogen and progestogen, and is often simply known as 'The Pill'.
+The other, mostly used when the combined pill cannot be taken, contains only progestogen and is called the progestogen-only pill (POP) or mini pill.

-The pill is for women who do not wish to become pregnant and want a method that does not interrupt sex, does not reduce subsequent fertility, and in the case of some combined pill can have health benefits such as reducing spots and acne, making periods regular, light and pain free, and reducing the risk of cancer of the ovary and womb.
+The contraceptive pill is for women who do not wish to become pregnant and want a method that does not interrupt sex, does not reduce subsequent fertility, and in the case of some combined pills can have health benefits such as reducing spots and acne, making periods regular, light and pain free, and reducing the risk of cancer of the ovary, womb, and bowel.

 What other contraception options are there?

-There are other forms of hormonal contraceptives: implants, injections, inter-uterine devices (hormonal coil), patches and vaginal rings.
+There are other forms of hormonal contraceptives: implants, injections, progesterone releasing intrauterine systems, patches, and vaginal rings.

-There are also barrier contraceptives: condoms (male and female) and the contraceptive caps.
+There are also barrier contraceptives: condoms (male and female) and contraceptive caps and diaphragms.

-Further details NHS Choices: contraception guide - what is contraception?
+Further details see NHS: contraception guide - what is contraception?

-Please see your GP or family planning clinic to discuss options and to see which is the best for you.
+Please consult your GP or a sexual health clinic to discuss options and to see which is the best for you.

 Is it true that you can't get pregnant the first time you have sex?

 Unfortunately and importantly, no. This myth causes unwanted pregnancies.
-If you think you may need contraception see your GP, family planning clinic or Brook Centre (if you are under 25).
+If you think you may need contraception Dr Fox can supply desogestrel POP, or see your GP, a sexual health clinic or Brook Centre (if you are under 25).

 No. Gravity will not prevent sperm from reaching their destination.
-You can fall pregnant in any position.
+You can get pregnant in any position.

 Is it true that I won't get pregnant if my partner pulls out at the last minute?